Fell67/m5-hw5-abreu-victoria/README.md

 #### Invalid value '0 1px solid rgba(255,255,255,0.77)' for property 'border'.
 Expected line-width || line-style || color (css/no-invalid-properties)
 Affects the body element

-Research: [According to MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/border) and [W3 Schools](https://www.w3schools.com/css/css_border_shorthand.asp) the border shorthand style accepts the values of three individual border properties (border-width, border-style, and border-color) separated by spaces
+Research: [According to MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/border) and [W3 Schools](https://www.w3schools.com/css/css_border_shorthand.asp) the border shorthand style accepts the values of three individual border properties (border-width, border-style, and border-color) separated by spaces.
+This property has four values instead of the the max of three.

 Fixes:
 - When a CSS property has an invalid value the CSS doesn't render the property so I removed it and verified that no changes were noticed